 - Satisfy the popular urge to tinker, build, and explore by making it simple and fun for people—singles, parents, grandparents, kids—to jump in and get their hands dirty with science.

 A former Philadelphia 76ers cheerleader, Darlene does not regret the years she gabbed through high school science classes.
 She earned a Master's degree at the University of Pennsylvania, studying science history, sociology, and science policy to learn more about people like herself: "hybrid actors," citizens interested in but not formally trained in the sciences.
-Finding remarkably few opportunities for these folks to participate in science in any meaningful way, she launched Science Cheerleader and worked with Michael Gold and Susan West to develop ScienceforCitizens.net, a precursor to SciStarter.
+Discovering it was remarkably difficult to find opportunities to participate in science in any meaningful way, she launched SciStarter.
 Darlene lives in Philadelphia with her husband and four children, who have made it a hobby to explore the rainforests of Costa Rica.
+She's also a faculty associate at Arizona State University where she teaches a graduate course, aptly titled, Citizen Science.

-Although she holds dual bachelors’ degrees in International Studies and Spanish from the University of California Irvine, Lily has long harbored a proclivity for the sciences.
-A daughter of an engineer and an accountant who also happen to be a photographer and musician, respectively, Lily grew up on the nexus between science and art.
-Lily has worked on Capitol Hill in Washington, D.C.; served a year in AmeriCorps in Montgomery County, Maryland; worked for a New York Times bestselling ghostwriter in California; and performed across the U.S. as a touring musician.
-She currently works with a public radio program based in Chicago, Illinois.
-In her spare time, she thinks of cheesy science puns (mostly to entertain herself).
+Lily Bui is the Executive Editor of SciStarter and holds dual degrees in International Studies and Spanish from the University of California Irvine.
+She currently works in public media at WGBH-TV and the Public Radio Exchange (PRX) in Boston, MA.
+Previously, she helped produce the radio show Re:sound for the Third Coast International Audio Festival, out of WBEZ Chicago.
+In past lives, she has worked on Capitol Hill in Washington, D.C.; served in AmeriCorps in Montgomery County, Maryland; worked for a New York Times bestselling ghostwriter; and performed across the U.S. as a touring musician.
+In her spare time, she thinks of cheesy science puns.
+Follow @dangerbui.

 Director of Space-based citizen science projects